skade/skade.me/source/blog/2013-08-20-hello-is-this-thing-on.html.markdown

 So, here it is: my first personal blog, evar.
 Please stay tuned while I redecorate the interior a bit and start to hang up a few pretty pictures.

 My first attempt at a title is "People and Things", because "People interacting with Technology" sounded even worse.
 But in general, thats what I am find most interesting about my job: how do people work with technology?
 How does it help them?
 What do they struggle with?
-Most likely, this will be what this blog revolves around the most.
+How do we interact with them and how do we - as technologists - work with them?

 For all that don't know me or are missing context: I'll write a proper introduction later.
 Welcome to my blog.
 While waiting, enjoy this pretty cat: